Students

 LEARN MORE

-In our pursuit to support and train the next generation of coastal researchers, managers and leaders, Rhode Island Sea Grant (RISG) is excited to offer three graduate fellowship positions through our Community Engagement and Communications Fellowship Program in 2024.
-The purpose of this program is to provide students with hands-on opportunities to apply their knowledge to address real-world coastal management issues.
-Each fellowship opportunity will pair fellows with RISG-funded scientists, extension agents and state resources management professionals to develop solutions to the problems facing coastal and marine communities.
+In our pursuit to support and train the next generation of coastal researchers, managers, and leaders, Rhode Island Sea Grant (RISG) is excited to offer three graduate fellowship positions through our Community Engagement and Communications Fellowship Program in 2024.
+This program aims to provide students with hands-on opportunities to apply their knowledge to address real-world coastal management issues.
+Each fellowship opportunity will pair fellows with RISG-funded scientists, extension agents, and state resources management professionals to develop solutions to the problems facing coastal and marine communities.

 –––